 • Highlight words by theme (e.g., “goodness, love, sin, prayer, etc.”).

-• Highlight only certain passages that relate closely to what you’re currently studying (e.g., the fruit of the Spirit).
+• Highlight only certain passages that relate closely to your current studies (e.g., the fruit of the Spirit).

 • Emphasize specific lines with underlining.